rezanid/xrmtools/README.md

 7. Set "Current Environment" to the environment that you just created.
 8. Click "Ok" button to save the settings.

-# Making a new Power Platform Plugin.
+# Adding a new Power Platform Plugin.
 1. Right-click on the project that will contain the plugin and select "Manage NuGet Packages..."
 2. Install the latest "XrmTools.Plugins" package.
 3. Right-click on the project or anywhere under it and select Add > New > Class (or simple Shift + Alt + C).